amgarton47/CS62data-structures/Git/project/README.md

 Most of you have been using `https:` URLs to access projects on `github` and typing your password (or letting Eclipse provide it) for each pull/push operation.
-There is a much simpler way to authenticate yourself to github (if you use `ssh keys`):
+There is a much simpler way to authenticate yourself to github (if you use *ssh keys*):
 1. log into github
 2. from the upper right pull-down, select your personal `settings`
 3. from the menu on the left, select `SSH and GPG keys`
 4. click the `New SSH Key` button
-5. enter a name, copy your public key into the `Key` window, and click the `Add SH key` button.
+5. enter a name, copy your public key into the `Key` window, and click the `Add SSH key` button.

-After this, you can use `ssh` URLS to clone projects, and you will never again have to enter a password while working on a system with access to the corresponding private key.
+After this, you can use *ssh* URLS to clone projects, and you will never again have to enter a password while working on a system with access to the corresponding private key.

+If you do not yet have an *ssh* key, you probably will not have time to create one during this lab ... but you should investigate them for future use.

 ### Step 1 - Repo creation